hyyan/jaguar/README.md

 The Jaguar library has the following requirements:

  - PHP 5.3+
- - Gd Bundle Version (2.0.28 or later is recommended) with freetype support
+ - Gd2 Bundled Version (2.0.28 or later) with freetype support

 ## Documentation ##